the1lab/1lab/src/Homotopy/Space/Suspension.lagda.md

 ~~~

 We have the north and south poles $N$ and $S$ above and below a copy of
-the space $A$, which is diagramatically represented by the <span
+the space $A$, which is diagrammatically represented by the <span
 class=shaded>shaded</span> region.
 In the type theory, we can't really
 "see" this copy of $A$: we only see its _ghost_, as something keeping
 all the meridians from collapsing.